Your Impairment Rating Can MAKE or BREAK Your Workers Comp Case!

 What is an Impairment Rating?

-In the context of New York workers compensation, the term impairment rating usually refers to a permanent partial disability.
-This rating indicates the overall level of your long-term disability after you've reached a point where your condition isn’t expected to improve significantly.
-It’s different from temporary disability ratings, which only apply while you’re still healing, and it also varies from ratings given for permanent total disability or specific injuries to body parts like hands or feet.
+When it comes to New York workers’ compensation, “impairment rating” usually refers to a permanent partial disability.
+This rating shows how much of a lasting impact your injury has after you’ve reached a point where further recovery isn’t expected.
+It’s different from a temporary disability rating, which only applies while you’re still healing, and it’s not the same as ratings for permanent total disability or injuries to specific body parts, like a hand or foot.

 Categories of Permanent Disability

-When it comes to permanent disabilities in the realm of workers compensation, there are two main categories to understand: permanent partial disabilities and schedule loss of use.
+When it comes to permanent disabilities in workers' comp, there are two main types you should know about: permanent partial disability (PPD) and schedule loss of use (SLU).

-This category includes injuries to the head, neck, back, and psychological or systemic conditions.
-These are injuries that affect your core body and can involve multiple areas.
-For example, if you have a significant injury to your back that prevents you from working fully, or a psychological condition resulting from a work-related incident, these would fall under PPD.
+This applies to injuries that affect your head, neck, back, or any psychological or systemic conditions.
+These are more serious injuries that can impact multiple areas of your body.
+For example, if you have a major back injury that limits your ability to work, or a work-related psychological condition, you’d fall under PPD.

-Sometimes, a very severe injury to an extremity can be classified as a permanent partial disability.
-For example, if an arm injury is so significant that it impacts your ability to work in the same way a back or neck injury would, it might be reclassified.
-However, this is relatively rare.
+In some cases, if an extremity injury is severe enough, it might get classified as a permanent partial disability instead.
+This usually happens when an arm or leg injury is so bad that it affects your ability to work the same way a back or neck injury would.
+But this kind of reclassification is pretty rare.

 Importance of Impairment Ratings